-Use Role-Based Access Control to manage Azure Site Recovery deployments
+Use Role-Based Access Control to manage Site Recovery access

 Azure Role-Based Access Control (RBAC) enables fine-grained access management for Azure.
 Using RBAC, you can segregate responsibilities within your team and grant only specific access permissions to users as needed to perform specific jobs.